cvdabbeele/cloudOneOnAWS/README.md

 - `DOCKERHUB_USERNAME`
 - `DOCKERHUB_PASSWORD`

-2. `AWS_PROJECT` and shared AWS accounts:
+2. `C1PROJECT` and shared AWS accounts:
-- If you are sharing an AWS account with someone else, make sure that both of you use a different AWS_PROJECT name.
+- If you are sharing an AWS account with someone else, make sure that both of you use a different C1PROJECT name.
 - Also, one project name **may not be a subset of the other**.  e.g. c1 and c1b would be bad, but c1a and c1b would be good.
 - To make sure that you do not "see" each other's projects, pipelines, clusters, registries etc, it is best to both use a **different AWS region**